 When I saw the image I, of course, immediately recognized it and the other three in the series.
 You see them often, although not usually together, to illustrate this or that aspect of American culture.
 But as I really looked at “Freedom from Want,” it occurred to me that, far from depicting some sort of fictional incident of overwhelming gastronomy, Rockwell’s dining room table seemed pretty thin on the ground compared to the ones my family set.

 Granted, there’s the big roasted turkey being proudly placed on the table, but the side dishes seem awfully scarce.
 Of course you have to take into account the painting depicts a wartime table, with all the shortages and rationing that was going on then.

 Some, mostly city folks I suspect, deride Thanksgiving as a celebration of American excess.
-But those of us with farm roots know it was a celebration of both work largely done and a harvest brought home buoyed by thankful feelings that another farming year had passed with no serious accidents or injuries.
+But those of us with farm roots know it was a celebration of both work largely done and a harvest brought home buoyed by thankful feelings that another farming year was nearly complete with no serious accidents or injuries.
 And while we definitely weren’t rolling in cash, there was that Rockwell-like feeling of thankfulness for what we did have, for the good fellowship, and that we were surrounded by the comfortable embrace of our extended family.

 These days, farmers are a tiny minority of the nation’s population.
 While you might see lots of what look like farmsteads as you drive through the countryside, most of those farm houses are rented to non-farmers, with the land being rented to someone else entirely.
 The days when it was possible to make a living on 180 acres is long gone, and all those giant consolidated farms mean the industry simply doesn’t need as many folks to do the work.
 But those days are still alive, in a fashion, because there are a few of us around to recall them.
 It’s an era that I still relive at least once a year around Thanksgiving time.

 2 responses to “Another Thanksgiving rolls around…”